raindropsonr0ses/LeetCodeV2/README.md

 # LeetCode Solutions
-This repository contains solutions to selected problems on Leetcode to ace IIT interviews!
+This repository contains solutions to selected problems on Leetcode to ace interviews!

 <!---LeetCode Topics Start-->